What IRAs Can You Move to a Solo 401(k) as a Small Business Owner?

 Thanks to the SECURE 2.0 Act, business owners with a Solo 401(k) may now qualify for a $500 annual tax credit for three years—a total of up to $1,500.
 To be eligible, your plan must include an auto-enrollment feature (EACA).
 If your current Solo 401(k) doesn't have this, you can amend the plan to qualify.
 Learn more about the Solo 401(k) Auto-Enrollment Credit →

-IRAs and Other Accounts You Can Roll into a Solo 401(k)
+IRAs and Other Accounts You Can Roll Over to a Solo 401(k)

 1. Traditional IRA